EchoMAV/docs/docs/compile_l4t.md

 1. The EchoPilot AI does not have an I2C HDMI controller

-To minimize console errors due to (1) which would otherwise be present if , the kernel must be compiled from source and flashed to the Xavier NX using the Debug USB port and recovery mode.
+To minimize console errors due to (1) which would otherwise be present, the kernel must be compiled from source and flashed to the Xavier NX using the Debug USB port and recovery mode.
 It is not possible to update only the dtb files because the pinmux changes require a full flash.
 The following instructions will walk you through the process.

 !!!
 WARNING